To those who dare to try—

 Ah, look how Dickinson retains just a touch of the UM feeling of the previous stanza with Midsummer.
 She's so masterful with her use of sound.

 That “But certainties of the sun" could mean, “No more goblin, no more Doom, but only certainties of the sun.”
 But, that “But” could also be a negation.
-But for Certainties of the sun would we have our differences, our own space, our sustaining despair.
+But for the certainties of the sun we would still have our differences, our own space, our sustaining despair.
 The Dickinson poem so often shows both sides of the equation.
 You learn to look for these "differences," lest you get too caught up with one side or the other.

 The Vision—pondered long—